Free life insurance quotes in minutes

 How does level term life insurance work?

-You pay a premium for coverage that lasts for 10 to 30 years.
+You pay a premium for coverage that lasts for a specified term, usually between 10 and 30 years.
 If you die during that period, the insurer pays a tax-free death benefit to your beneficiaries.
-The premium and death benefit never change.
-If you outlive the policy, it expires and you stop paying premiums.
+Your premium payments and the death benefit amount won’t change for the duration of the term.

 What is the difference between term life and level term life insurance?

 Term life insurance is often used to refer to level term insurance.
-Other variations on term life insurance exist, but level term is its most common form.
+Other variations on term life insurance exist, but level term is the most common.

-Do you get your money back at the end of a level term life insurance policy?
+Do you get any money back at the end of a level term life insurance policy?

 Is level term life insurance cheap?

-Level term life insurance is one of the cheapest life insurance policies on the market.
-Term life in general is many times cheaper than whole life policies.
+Yes, level term life insurance is one of the cheapest life insurance policies on the market.

 Authors